 - Each program will develop its own admission criteria for certificate

 - Acceptance into a graduate certificate program is dependent on student

 Certificate and Transcripts

-Once the program coursework is satisfied the student may be eligible to
+Once program coursework is satisfied the student may be eligible to

 receive a document acknowledging completion that is separate from a diploma

-certificate programs will be the sole responsibility of the Registrar.
+certificate programs will be the sole responsibility of the Office of Records and Registration.
 All

 materials required to print and package the completion documents will also be

-To view the University's official policy for Graduate Certificates, click here.
+View the University's official policy for Graduate Certificates.